 Silver has gone up a lot.

-In a post-interest world, one cannot earn much return by financing productive enterprise.
+In a post-interest world, one cannot earn much return by financing productive enterprises.
 Instead, people are forced to speculate on whatever asset bubble is inflating at the moment.

 Speculation is different from investment, in that the speculator’s profits come from the capital of the next investor.
 It’s a process of conversion of one investor’s capital into another’s income, to be consumed.